sbw22/march-madness-predictor/README.md

 # march-madness-predictor
-Predicts the output of a march madness bracket
+Predicts the output of a March Madness bracket

-Scraping march madness data from the website https://www.sports-reference.com/cbb/postseason/men/2002-ncaa.html
+Getting tourney data from ChatGPT for the moment, and some databases off Kaggle.